Mary Surratt: Married life

 Mary Jenkins met John Harrison Surratt in 1839, when she was 16 or 19 and he was 26.
 His family had settled in Maryland in the late 1600s.
 An orphan, he was adopted by Richard and Sarah Neale of Washington, D.C., a wealthy couple who owned a farm.
 The Neales divided their farm among their children, and Surratt inherited a portion of it.
 His background has been described by historian Kate Clifford Larson as "questionable", and he had fathered at least one child out of wedlock.
 They wed in August 1840.
-John converted to Roman Catholicism prior to the marriage, and the couple may have wed at a Catholic church in Washington, D.C.
+John converted to Catholicism prior to the marriage, and the couple may have wed at a Catholic church in Washington, D.C.
 John purchased a mill in Oxon Hill, Maryland, and the couple moved there.
-The Surratts had three children over the next few years: Isaac (born June 2, 1841), Elizabeth Susanna (nicknamed "Anna", born January 1, 1843), and John, Jr. (born April 1844).
+The Surratts had three children over the next few years: Isaac (born June 2, 1841), Elizabeth Susanna (nicknamed "Anna", born January 1, 1843), and John Jr. (born April 1844).

 In 1843, John Surratt purchased from his adoptive father 236 acre of land straddling the DC/Maryland border, a parcel named "Foxhall" (approximately the area between Wheeler Road and Owens Road today).
 Richard Neale died in September 1843, and a month later, John purchased 119 acre of land adjoining Foxhall.
 John and Mary Surratt and their children moved back to John's childhood home in the District of Columbia in 1845 to help John's mother run the Neale farm.
 But Sarah Neale fell ill and died in August 1845, having shortly before her death deeded the remainder of the Neale farm to John.
 Mary Surratt became involved in raising funds to build St. Ignatius Church in Oxon Hill (it was constructed in 1850), but John was increasingly unhappy with his wife's religious activities.
 His behavior deteriorated over the next few years.
 John drank heavily, often failed to pay his debts, and his temper was increasingly volatile and violent.

 In 1851, the Neale farmhouse burned to the ground (an escaped family slave was suspected of setting the blaze).
 John found work on the Orange and Alexandria Railroad.
 Mary moved with her children into the home of her cousin, Thomas Jenkins, in nearby Clinton.
 Within a year, John purchased 200 acre of farmland near what is now Clinton, and by 1853, he constructed a tavern and an inn there.
 Mary initially refused to move herself and the children into the new residence.
 She took up residence on the old Neale farm, but John sold both the Neale farm and Foxhall in May 1853 to pay debts and she was forced to move back in with him in December.